Rome Tourist Card

 Castel Sant'Angelo

-Castel Sant'Angelo, also known as the Mausoleum of Hadrian, was originally commissioned by Emperor Hadrian as a mausoleum for him and his family.
-Completed in 139 AD, it went on to be used for various purposes over the centuries, including a papal residence, a prison and a fortress.
-Today, it houses an extensive collection of ancient artefacts and is one of Rome's most popular attractions.
-Its imposing presence on the right bank of the Tiber River, near the Vatican City, is marked by its massive, cylindrical design and the angel statue that crowns its summit, which symbolises the Archangel Michael.
-Today, Castel Sant'Angelo is a museum and offers visitors a glimpse into its storied past through its preserved artefacts and architecture, while also providing panoramic views of Rome from its upper terraces.
+Its imposing presence on the right bank of the Tiber River, near the Vatican City, is marked by its massive, cylindrical design and the angel statue that crowns its roof, which symbolises the Archangel Michael.
+Today, Castel Sant'Angelo is a museum and offers you a glimpse into its past through its preserved artefacts and architecture, while also providing panoramic views of Rome from its upper terraces.

 Rome: City Audio Guide App for Your Smartphone